Stoyan-Ivanov/Weatherful/README.md

 - Database that has been used:
-	- PaperDB ( https://github.com/pilgr/Paper ) - Fast and easy to use No-SQL database that is used to save the user's locations locally.
+	- Room (Android Architecture Components - https://developer.android.com/topic/libraries/architecture/room)

 - Functionalities:
 	- Add locations (using the floating action button on the bottom right).
 	- Delete locations (just by pressing longer on the location card).
 	- Gain accurate summary of the weather conditions for the day.
-	- Scroll through a weekly forecast for this certain location (just by clicking ones on the location card).
+	- Horizontally scroll through a weekly forecast for this certain location (just by clicking ones on the location card).
 	- Get more detailed forecast information for a certain day (just by clicking on one of the forecast cards).
 	- Horizontally scroll between the diffrent detailed forecasts.